I turned back towards the resistance base when the guy suddenly shouted, "What tool do you use to write your code?"

 Install the Codeasy Visual Studio Extension.
-In Visual Studio 2019, click Tools > Extensions And Updates > Project.
+In Visual Studio 2022, click Extensions > Manage Extensions.
 In the resulting window, choose Online in the left menu.
 Then type Codeas in the search field.
 The Codeasy extension should appear on the screen.

 Click Download to begin the installation, and then close Visual Studio.
 In the dialog window that appears, click Modify.

 Find your project (SaveTheWorldWithCodeasy) in the Recent list and select it.